unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 When you receive the writerDeck, you need to first install a battery and SD card.
 Please, follow the steps below to complete the setup.

+Also, please update the firmware when you receive the device.
+The firmware on the device is still under development and you may not have the latest releases.
+You can find the guide how to update the firmware on this document.

 # Battery

 ![Battery](./images/battery.png)